 916.02: Monthly Report of Admissions and Releases

-The Sheriff/facility administrator shall make a monthly report to the Commissioner the Department of Correction of all admissions and releases on a form designated by the Commissioner.
+The Sheriff/facility administrator shall maintain a monthly report to the Commissioner for the Department of Correction of all admissions and releasesby the Commissioner.
 The information is to be maintained in a written or electronic file.
+This report shall be sent to the Department of Correction as requested.

 917.01: General (Required)